mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure a flash message is displayed to the user if incorrect details are entered | If the user enters an incorrect username or password a flash message is displayed.
 [Invalid details](wireframes/invalid_details.png) | PASS
 Ensure a flash message is displayed to the user with their username when they login | A flash message is displayed to the user with their username when they login.
 [Username displayed](wireframes/correct_details.png) | PASS
 Ensure user's username is displayed when they log in | User's username is displayed when they are logged.
 [Username displayed](wireframes/username_profile.png) | PASS
+Ensure a flash message is displayed to the user when they log out and are redirected to the login pagee | A flash message is displayed to the user when they log out and they are redirected to the login page.
+[Log out flash message](wireframes/log_out_flash.png) | PASS